skx/evalfilter/README.md

 The `evalfilter` library provides the means to embed a small scripting engine in your golang application (which is known as the host application).

-The scripting language is C-like, and allows you to _filter_ objects, with the general expectation that a script will return `true` or `false` allowing you to decide what to do after running it.
+The scripting language is C-like, and is intended to allow you to _filter_ objects, with the general expectation that a script will return `true` or `false` allowing you to decide what to do after running it.

+## Implementation

-In terms of implementation the script is first split into [tokens](token/token.go) by the [lexer](lexer/lexer.go), then that is [parsed](parser/parser.go) into an abstract-syntax-tree.
-Once the AST exists it is walked, and a series of [bytecode](code/code.go) operations are generated.
-All of this happens in the `Prepare` method.
+In terms of implementation the provided script is first split into [tokens](token/token.go) by the [lexer](lexer/lexer.go), then that is [parsed](parser/parser.go) into an abstract-syntax-tree.
+Once the AST exists it is walked, and from it a series of [bytecode](code/code.go) operations are generated.
+The bytecode runs through a simple optimizer-stage and then the compiler is done.

 Once you're ready to execute the script against a particular object the bytecode is interpreted by a simple [virtual machine](vm/vm.go) in the `Run` method.
 As this is a stack-based virtual machine, rather than a register-based one, we have a [stack](stack/stack.go) implementation which is used by the interpreter.

+The runtime uses go's reflection package to dump all the fields available in the supplied object, and then executes the virtual machine opcodes until they terminate.

 ### Bytecode